lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 | Part of Meeting  Singing time | Length  10 minutes |
 | Part of Meeting  Closing prayer |  |

+12.2.1.3

+#### Service and Activities

-Activities for All Children.
-Primary presidencies may occasionally hold activities for all children ages 3 to 11.
+*Activities for All Children.* Primary presidencies may occasionally hold activities for all children ages 3 to 11.
 These activities help children participate in God’s work of salvation and exaltation.
 Activities should be fun and engaging.
 They build testimonies, strengthen families, and foster personal growth.
 For general activity guidelines, see [chapter 20](/study/manual/general-handbook/20-activities?lang=eng "/study/manual/general-handbook/20-activities?lang=eng").

 Primary presidencies may also organize an annual community service activity.
 Where possible, this activity focuses on serving children.
 Valiant-age children can help plan it.
 The activity provides children an opportunity to invite friends and ward members to join in community service.

-Valiant Activities.
-Beginning in January of the year they turn 8, children may begin attending Valiant activities.
+*Valiant Activities.* Beginning in January of the year they turn 8, children may begin attending Valiant activities.
 Most Valiant activities are held at times other than Sundays or Monday evenings.
 Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org](https://safety.churchofjesuschrist.org "https://safety.churchofjesuschrist.org"); see also [20.7](/study/manual/general-handbook/20-activities?lang=eng&id=title_number41-p290#title_number41 "/study/manual/general-handbook/20-activities?lang=eng&id=title_number41-p290#title_number41") in this handbook).
 At least two responsible adult leaders must be present at all activities (see [12.5.1](/study/manual/general-handbook/12-primary?lang=eng&id=title_number24-p159#title_number24 "/study/manual/general-handbook/12-primary?lang=eng&id=title_number24-p159#title_number24")).

 [![icon, guidelines for adaptation](https://www.churchofjesuschrist.org/imgs/27e2854ed6828522f00e45c6ce90134d5ca4ab00/full/%21100%2C/0/default)](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3 "/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3") The following guidelines may be adapted to local circumstances: